KD4N13-L/Combat-Tracker/README.md

 2. As a user, I can display each DM-controlled participant's HP individually and apply changes to it, which will be displayed as well.

+COMPETITORS:

+D&D Beyond's Combat Tracker - currently in Alpha version, meaning it is available to all Subscribers (paid), who can access it and give feedback.